While it is an EMS worker’s job to treat patients with health emergencies, they are also in danger of sustaining injuries on the job.

 Hazardous Chemicals

 There are two ways you can come into contact with hazardous chemicals.
-The first is through the treatment you give, which often includes unsafe medications.
+The first is through the treatment you provide, which often includes medications.
 The second way you can be exposed is through a patient’s bodily substances, such as feces or vomit.
 Either way, you could end up needing to take time off work due to sickness from one of these chemicals.

 Car Accidents